 Alternative 1 (No Action).
-No more than two gillnets, including any net in use, may be possessed at any one time; provided, however, that if two gillnets, including any net in use, are possessed at any one time, they must have stretched mesh sizes (as allowed under the regulations) that differ by at least 0.25 inch (0.64 cm) 622.377(b)(2)(iii).
+No more than two gillnets, including any net in use, may be possessed at any one time; provided, however, that if two gillnets, including any net in use, are possessed at any one time, they must have stretched mesh sizes (as allowed under the regulations) that differ by at least 0.25 inch (0.64 cm) (§622.377(b)(2)(iii)).
 A species subject to a trip limit specified in this section taken in the EEZ may not be transferred at sea, regardless of where such transfer takes place, and such species may not be transferred in the EEZ (§622.385).

-Alternative 2.
+Preferred Alternative 2.
 Alternative 2 applies only to commercial harvest of Atlantic migratory group Spanish mackerel with gillnet.
 This alternative recognizes that the current biomass levels of Spanish mackerel may result in catches of Spanish mackerel in excess of the commercial trip limit by vessels using gillnets.
 Specifically, even with very short sets, these gillnets may exceed the daily trip limit.
 As such, the regulations would be modified to allow for the transfer of Spanish mackerel at sea.
 Any amount of Spanish mackerel less than the commercial trip limit could be transferred between two vessels given the following conditions:

 - a) Transfer is allowed if directed harvesting gear used to harvest the Spanish mackerel being transferred is allowable net gear.
 Spanish mackerel harvested with other than directed allowable net harvesting gear shall not be transferred. - b) Transfer shall only take place in the EEZ between vessels with valid Spanish mackerel commercial permits. - c) The receiving vessel may possess no more than three gillnets on board after the transfer is complete. - d) All fish exceeding the applicable daily vessel limit shall remain entangled in the meshes of the net until transfer.
-The quantity of fish transferred to any single vessel shall not exceed the applicable daily trip limit. - e) Call-in is required for both vessels engaged in the transfer.
+The quantity of fish transferred to any single vessel shall not exceed the applicable daily trip limit.
+One transfer per vessel per day is allowed. - e) Call-in is required for both vessels engaged in the transfer.

-The following describes how transfer at sea may occur: After catching Spanish mackerel in the gillnet in excess of the trip limit, the donor vessel would cut the net into two sections.
+The following describes how transfer-at-sea may occur: After catching Spanish mackerel in the gillnet in excess of the trip limit, the donor vessel would cut the net into two sections.
 The captain would transfer the portion of the net to the receiving vessel.
 The receiving vessel would accept the portion of the net and retrieve that portion on the vessel.
-Call-in by both vessels must be made prior to the net being cut.
+Call-in to the NOAA Office of Law Enforcement in Port Orange, FL, by both vessels must be made prior to the net being cut.
+The call-in number is 1-386-492-6686.
+It is the Council's intent that only one transfer per day is allowed for each vessel.